79jesusms/Get_clean_data_assignment/README.md

 ```

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* Each variable forms a column
+* Each observation forms a row
+* Each type of observation goes in a table or file
 ```R
   final_data <- tidy_data %>%
     group_by(subject, activity) %>%